OpenUwU/eleven-legal/Terms.md

 ### Agreement Acknowledgment

-By using Yukihana, you acknowledge that you have read, understood, and agree to be bound by these Terms of Service.
+By using Eleven, you acknowledge that you have read, understood, and agree to be bound by these Terms of Service.

 ---